Punjab Geography & Physical Features: Location, Borders, Kandi Region, Plains, Five Doabs

 FAQs

-1. What is the geographical location of Punjab?
+1. What is the latitude and longitude of Punjab (India)?

-2. Which states and countries share a border with Punjab?
+2. How many states and countries share border with Punjab?

-5. What is the Kandi region in Punjab?
+3. What is the Kandi region of Punjab?

-The Kandi region is a narrow, long belt along the Shivalik Hills, also known as Changar in Anandpur Sahib and Ghar in parts of Ropar district.
+The Kandi region of Punjab is a narrow, long belt region along the Shivalik Hills, which are also known by different names in different regions, such as Changar in Anandpur Sahib and Ghar in parts of Ropar district.

-6. What are the five Doabs of Punjab?
+4. What are the 5 Doabs of Punjab?

-Punjab is historically divided into five Doabs, named after the rivers between them:
+5 Doabs of Punjab, which are historically divided and named after the rivers between them:

 Bist Jalandhar Doab (Beas-Sutlej)